 - Stop procrastinating and get stuff done.
 Still stuck on Chapter 1 of your novel?
 Still imaging how great that new back porch will look?
 Keeping your bedroom spotless but still no progress on your dissertation?
 Anxiety and shame are two common contributors to chronic procrastination.
 By working with a therapist to illuminate the causes and maintainers of these negative emotional states, and then developing strategies for reducing them, you may find that those seemingly impossible tasks are much more doable when you’re not walking uphill against your own negative emotions.

 - Get to sleep.
 A great night’s sleep makes everything remarkably better—worries roll right off us, we have energy to get stuff done, and our mood stays brighter and more buoyant.
-But more than a few nights in a row of bad sleep can wreck havoc on almost all aspects of our lives.
+But more than a few nights in a row of bad sleep can wreak havoc on almost all aspects of our lives.
 Many people suffer from consistently poor sleep because the habits that lead to good sleep are often counterintuitive and difficult to establish initially.
 A good therapist—especially one who’s trained in CBT-I (Cognitive Behavioral Therapy for Insomnia)—can help you get back on track with your sleep, which is a crucial foundation for building improvements in all other aspects of our lives.

 - Lose weight.
 We’ve all heard the term ‘emotional eating,’ so it probably doesn’t come as a surprise that our emotions and moods play an important role in our eating habits.
 A good therapist can help you get clear about the real reasons and motivations that go into unhealthy eating patterns, and consequently, help you develop healthier substitutes in order to both lose weight and get your emotional needs met.